What happens during the first session?

 It is very important that you be prepared for your first session by having a clear summary of your concerns.
 Try to be objective and informative.
 Be open and honest about your feelings and be prepared to work as part of a team.

 No, a report or a letter is not included in the first session.
-You should review our article on billing for more information.
+Please review our article on billing for more information.